deadblue/ghost/README.md

 ## Limitations

-According to the design and mechanism, GHOST has the following limitations:
+Bases on the design and mechanism, GHOST has the following limitations:

 * GHOST can only handle the request in which each path segment is in lower case.
 * There can be only one path variable in each path segment.
+* You can not use GHOST to make a WebSocket server.

 ## License